-Inspector Lynley Books in order of release date and chronological
+Inspector Lynley Books in Order of Release

 1. A Great Deliverance (1988)